dougbutner/web-4/README.md

 ## **Phase One**
 > Implementing time tokens

 **Time Tokens** are implemented on any and all blockchains where developers see the value.
 These developers provide open-source instructions and tools to helps other developers incorporate time tokens into their applications.
+Services develop to allow any dapp to integrate a provider's time tokens.

 **Provable individuality** for Time Tokens is up to each application and blockchain, and these application can choose to ignore this requirement, risking their systems' integrity. **Federated** (Facetec) and **decentralized** (Civic) options may be used, and so can social verification (BrightID).

-**Information entropy** and **geo-social systems** are starting to be theorized, but not showing up.
+**Information entropy** and **geosocial systems** are starting to be theorized, but not showing up.

 **Phase 1 Action Points**:
-- Time Token ERC proposal on Ethereum (and similar for other blockchains)
+- Time Token ERC proposal on Ethereum + EVM (and similar for other blockchains like EOSIO)
 - Developers exploring use cases for Time Tokens